Brokenbonds/myHTML/README.md

-# Introction
+# Introduction
 <br />
-This is a folder where, as a beinner, I am puttin my HTML work for display.
+This is a folder where, as a beginner, I am putting my HTML work for display.